 Government mail service may be affected by the Canada Post labour disruption.
-See how to send and receive government mail during this time.
+Learn about how critical government mail will be handled.

 Overview

-Alberta’s sub-regional plans are a key component of the province’s approach to supporting caribou recovery while maintaining a working landscape and supporting a board range of land uses and values including conversation, indigenous traditional use, recreation and economic development.
+Alberta’s sub-regional plans are a key component of the province’s approach to supporting caribou recovery while maintaining a working landscape and supporting a broad range of land uses and values including conversation, indigenous traditional use, recreation and economic development.

 Woodland caribou are listed as Threatened under both the federal Species at Risk Act and the provincial Wildlife Act.
 Without effective and immediate action, we risk losing this important and culturally significant species.